 NOTE ISO 19011: 2002 uses the term “audit” throughout but IECEx 02 uses the separate terms “assessment”, “surveillance” and “audit”.
 For the purpose of this document the term “audit” is considered to be an activity that comprises part of the processes of both “assessment” and “surveillance”.

-This Edition 3.1. red struckthrough text.
+This Edition 4.0 replaces Edition 3.1 and includes additional information (refer new Clause 7) regarding the conduct of remote assessments (in accordance with ExMC Decision 2022/09.
+This redline version displays new text as greenline underline text and changes or deletions as red struckthrough text.

 1 Scope